eliottvincent/bay/_posts/2020-12-03-computational-aerodynamics.md

 <br />
 <br />

-This is my work from 2020[^1] on applied computational aerodynamics and the effects of mesh design using Star-CCM+ and AVL.
+This is my 2020[^1] work on applied computational aerodynamics, focusing on the impact of mesh design using Star-CCM+ and AVL for simulation.
 <br />

 [Click here to view the full report (PDF)]({{ "/assets/pdf/Applied_Computational_Aerodynamics_Yaro.pdf" | absolute_url }})